alicemunsal/dohex/DoHex2.md

 ## Notes

 * DoHex is not depended on any programming language.
-*
+* Event bus and a scheduler systems are essential for this architecture.

 ```java